cscheid/cscheid.net/projects/d3-drills/drill2-1.md

 ---
-title: Joins: Drill 1
+title: Joins, Drill 1
 layout: d3_project
 ---

-# Joins: Drill 1
+# Joins, Drill 1

 Write the function `createCircles` to complete the following snippet and insert three circles into the svg element `#svg`, each bound to one of the elements